Borknab/cs4245-project/docs/index.md

 <i><b>TransformerEncoderLayer</b></i> represents the fundamental building block of the Transformer model.
 It comprises of a self-attention mechanism, a normalization layer and a feed-forward network.
 These layers are then stacked together by <i><b>TransformerEncoder</b></i> to construct the overall encoder model.
 </p>
 <p align="justify">
-The encoder-only Transformer model is made of several components.
+Our encoder-only Transformer model is made of several components.
 First, an embedding layer transforms the input histograms into a higher dimensional space.
 Subsequently, positional encodings are added, to make the model aware of the sequence's order.
 We implemented both components manually.
 Next, the model applies self-attention mechanisms, enabling it to focus on different parts of the input sequence to make predictions.
 Following this, we implemented an attention pooling mechanism to aggregate the sequence into a single vector representation.
 We experimented with various pooling methods over the sequence dimension, such as average and max pooling.
 However, attention pooling outperformed the others by a significant margin.
 In brief, attention pooling works by calculating attention scores and using them to weight the contribution of each sequence element, enabling the model to focus on the most relevant features.
 The pooling step was necessary, as the downstream regression task expects a single fixed-size input (a vector), not a sequence.
 Therefore, we need some method of condensing or summarizing the sequence of vectors into a single vector.
 Finally, a Feed-Forward Neural Network (FFNN) is used to predict the crop yield.
 </p>
 <p align="justify">
 The architecture is highly configurable, allowing us to easily adjust and test key parameters as for instance the number of attention heads and encoder layers.
 Through experimentation, we found that due to the limited complexity of the input data, a low dropout rate, fewer heads and encoder layers, and a small hidden size yielded the best performance.
 More on this in the "Result" section.